bloominstituteoftechnology/Sprint-Challenge--Django-I/DeploymentExperiance.md

 My Deployment experience was straight forward.
 I followed the instruction given and it worked well.
-The first part was installing new dependencies, the next was to copy the .env file from the sprint file to my working file. then generating a new SECRET-KEY using django random string generator, these steps were simple.
+The first part was installing new dependencies, the next was to copy the .env file from the sprint file to my working file.
+I then generating a new SECRET-KEY using django random string generator, these steps were simple.

 ALLOWED_HOSTS and DATABASE_URL.
-Allowed hosts was a bit tricky since allowed_hosts in the .env was separated by comma, I ended up using .split(',') that solved that.
+Allowed hosts was a bit tricky since allowed_hosts in the .env was separated by comma, I ended up using .split(',') that solved the issue.
 For the Database, the documentation was useful and configured the setting file with ```DATABASES['default'] = dj_database_url.config(default=...) ```
 The information needed for the database were found in the config vars on the heroku site.